swachter/scala-ts/readme.md

 The `ScalaTsPlugin` generates adapter code **only for the dependencies** of a project for which the `ScalaTsPlugin` is enabled.
 The reason is that adapter code generation needs the compilation result of the classes that should be adapted.
 The compilation result however, is not available at the source code generation stage of a project.

 Considering only the dependencies of a project for adapter code generation seems to be a big disadvantage at first.
-However, the adapter code generation offers its most benefit in project setups that have shared code between backend and frontend.

-In projects that contain ScalaJS code only that code can directly use the shipped [ScalaJS interoperability types](https://www.scala-js.org/doc/interoperability/types.html) like `js.UndefOr` and the accompanying implicit conversions.
+However, the adapter code generation offers its greatest benefit in project setups with code that is shared between backend and frontend.
+ScalaJS projects without shared code can directly use the shipped [ScalaJS interoperability types](https://www.scala-js.org/doc/interoperability/types.html) like `js.UndefOr` and the accompanying implicit conversions.
 In projects with shared code however, the shared code can not use the interoperability types because they are not available on the backend.
 Therefore, adapter code is needed to convert between standard Scala types and interoperability types.

 ### Configuration